Rhus ovata, Sugar Sumac

 Common Name: Sugar Sumac

 Also Called: Mountain Laurel, Sugar Bush, Sugar-bush (Spanish: Lentisco)

 Family: Anacardiaceae, Sumac Family

 Size: 6 to 15 feet (1.8-4.6 m) tall.

-Growth Form: Large shrub or small tree; evergreen, heavily leaved, stout branches, mostly pubescent more so than glabrous; old bark shaggy.
+Growth Form: Large shrub with rounded appearance or small tree; evergreen, densely leaved, twigs reddish, stout branches, puberulent early then becoming glabrate; old bark shaggy.

 Flowering Season: March to April or later; March to May in California.

 Elevation: 1,800 to 6,200 feet (550-1,900 m); below 4,000 feet (1,220 m) in California.

-Habitat Preferences: Mid to upper edge of Sonoran Desert, canyons, rocky hillsides, washes, south-facing slopes and mesas, common and conspicuous in chaparral.
+Habitat Preferences: Mid to upper edge of Sonoran Desert, canyons, rocky hillsides, along washes, south-facing slopes and mesas, common in chaparral.

 Recorded Range: Rare in the United States found in southern California and central and northwest Arizona.
 Also found in Baja California.